 Simpler Journey = More Sales

 Cart abandonment rates are as high as 96.88% in some industries.
 And digital “window shopping” has become a serious problem for every kind of online business, including membership sites.
-One of the greatest contributors to cart abandonment is a complicated, clunky customer journey – a problem sometimes called friction in the sales funnel.
+One of the greatest contributors to cart abandonment is a complicated, clunky customer journey.
+This problem is sometimes called friction in the sales funnel.

-The likelihood that a customer will abandon ship increases with each additional screen they encounter in the sales funnel.
+The likelihood that a customer will abandon ship increases with each additional screen they come to in the sales funnel.
 So, the fewer the clicks required to complete a sale, the greater the chances the sale will happen.
-The good news is that friction in the sales funnel is a relatively easy problem to fix.
+The good news is that friction in the sales funnel is an easy problem to fix.

 Because we've added Google Wallet and Apple Pay to the MemberPress Stripe Elements integration, MemberPress users now have two more popular onsite payment options to offer customers.
-And onsite payments mean fewer pages in the sales process – and less friction in the funnel.
+Onsite payments mean fewer pages in the sales process, less friction in the funnel, and more sales.